renaissance-publishing/renaissance/content/chapters/17-skills.md

 Sidebar: Gotchas and Confusing Cases

-  - Disguise only covers the *physical* half of pretending to be someone else; for the social half—that is, to talk to people without being discovered—you’ll also need Deception.
+  - Disguise only covers the *physical* half of pretending to be someone else; for the social half — that is, to talk to people without being discovered — you’ll also need Deception.
   - Search is used to actively search an area for something; it takes time, and you move around.
-Perception is usually used for noticing things quickly—seeing things when you enter a room, as opposed to after looking around.
+Perception is usually used for noticing things quickly — seeing things when you enter a room, as opposed to after looking around.
 Search is also used to track someone or something.
   - Control is used to manage your own magical energies, and to develop